juanestuniga/readme-generator/ExampleREADME.md

   ## Description

-   Every project needs a good README so that anyone can understand what is going on and how to install it.
-This is a command line application using NODE.js that generats a README file based on the information provided.
+  this is a readme generator using command line and Node
   ## Table of Contents
   * [Installation](#installation)
   * [Usage](#usage)